Canyons to Coast Adventure in Sardinia

 Day 4

-Sail Sardina's turquoise waters
+Sardina's turquoise waters

-Enjoy a leisurely day sailing along Sardinia's breathtaking Gulf of Orosei, hopping from beach to beach and swimming in stunning beaches and coves.
-Your private boat will leave the port of Cala Gonone to cruise along the spectacular sea cliffs which make this area so famous.
+Enjoy a leisurely day along Sardinia's breathtaking Gulf of Orosei, hopping from beach to beach and swimming in stunning beaches and coves.
+Your private motor boat will leave the port of Cala Gonone to cruise along the spectacular sea cliffs which make this area so famous.
 There will be plenty of stops to explore and relax, including the iconic Cala Mariolu and Cala Sisine.

 Day 5